manikandan-e/document/multi-host-postcode-gerrit.md

     handler(fb-ipmi-oem, intel-ipmi-oem,etc).
  - Send event to post-code-manager based on which host's postcode received from IPMB interface (xyz.openbmc_project.State.HostX.Boot.Raw.Value)
- - Read host position from dbus property (debug card).
+ - Read host position from dbus property .
  - Display current post-code into the 7 segment display connected to BMC's 8 GPIOs based on the host position.